human-pangenomics/hprc-tutorials/assembly/genomics_aotearoa/pages/day1_read_inputs.md

 # PacBio & ONT Data

+We are going to start by introducing the two long read sequencing technologies that we will be using: PacBio's HiFi and Oxford Nanopore's Ultralong.
+These two technologies are complementary and each have their own strengths leading.
+You can answer some questions more easily with HiFi and some more easily with ONT UL.
+They can also be used together and this is important for the concept of a hybrid assembly algorithm where accurate reads are used to create a draft assembly and long reads are used to extend that assembly.

+In this section we will learn about both technologies then we create plots showing their characteristic read lengths and qualities.
+This will help us get a feel for what the data actually looks like in the wild.
+Lastly we will prepare this data for use in our assembly section.

+This section is important because as someone who is about to make an assembly you have the most control over what type of data you put into the assembly algorithm.
+The more you know about the data, the better your assembly will be.

 ## PacBio Hifi: Illumina-Like Quality With Long Reads
 **What is PacBio HiFi**
 Pacbio's high fidelity (or HiFi) reads are long (~15kb) and accurate (~99.9%).
 PacBio produces such high quality reads (with their single-molecule real-time, or SMRT, sequencing) by reading the same sequence over and over again in order to create a circular consensus sequence (or CCS) as shown below.